< Go to Hardshell Jackets

 Hands-on Gear Review

-Cons: Hand pockets provide little protection for hands, zippers are difficult to pull, some say can be too tight for resort style snowsports, heavier and less durable than Arcteryx Alpha SV.
+Cons: Shallow hand pockets, some say too tight for resort snowsports, heavier and less durable than Arcteryx Alpha SV

 OutdoorGearLab Editors' Hands-on Review